Continuing Education Activity

 Patients must comply with the treatment of comorbidities including renal disease, diabetes mellitus, and cystic fibrosis, among others.
-It must educate patients to take immunosuppressive drugs needed to avoid organ rejection and improve their quality of life.
-Rejection caused by non-adherence affect 50% of the adolescent in some countries.
+Patients should be educated to take their prescribed immunosuppressive drugs needed to avoid organ rejection and improve their quality of life.
+Rejection caused by non-adherence affects 50% of the adolescents in some countries.

 Pearls and Other Issues